hashicorp/terraform-plugin-framework/docs/design/validation.md

 }
 ```

-Although later designs surrounding the ability to allow providers to define custom schema types may change this particular Go typing detail.

 Values of `Attribute` in this framework are abstracted from the generic `tftypes` values into an `attr.Value` Go interface type:

 ```go